 SanCor Cooperativas Unidas Limitada: Navigating Financial Challenges in the Argentine Dairy Industry

 SanCor Cooperativas Unidas Limitada, headquartered in Sunchales, Santa Fe, Argentina, is a pivotal player in the country's dairy industry.
-Known for its production and distribution of milk and dairy products, SanCor has been a cornerstone in Argentina's agricultural sector.
+Known for its production and distribution of milk and dairy products, SanCor has long been a cornerstone in Argentina's agricultural sector.

 Financial Indicators

 As of 2023, SanCor is grappling with significant financial difficulties, with debts surpassing $400 million.
-This financial instability has dramatically reduced the company's daily processing levels to a historic low of 60,000 liters, highlighting the urgent need for financial restructuring and investment.
+This financial instability has dramatically reduced the company's daily processing levels to a historic low of 60,000 liters, highlighting an urgent need for financial restructuring and investment.

 Important Company Events